ojaksch/MiSTer_tty2rpi/1-Setup-Raspberry_Pi.md

 price/power a RPi 3A+

-[Download the **Raspberry Pi OS Lite** of your choice.](https://www.raspberrypi.com/software/operating-systems/) The usual version is the 32-bit version of the RPi OS for *all* RPi board releases, but if you would like to go the 64-bit way and you are using a RPi 3A+ or greater, grab the 64-bit RPi OS.
+[Download the **Raspberry Pi OS Lite** of your choice.](https://www.raspberrypi.com/software/operating-systems/) The usual version is the 32-bit legacy version of the RPi OS for *all* RPi board releases, but if you would like to go the 64-bit way and you are using a RPi 3A+ or greater, grab the 64-bit RPi OS.

 [Download the Raspberry Pi Imager,](https://www.raspberrypi.com/software/) setup WiFi credentials and/or other needed settings and write the OS image to your SD card, which should be >=8 GB in size.